WICG/indexed-db-observers/EXPLAINER.md

  1. Know the contents of the observing object stores before observation starts (after which all changes will be sent to the observer)
  2. Read the observing object stores at each change observation.

-We accomplish #1 by doing the `changes.initializing` initial callback with the readonly transaction.
-After this callback (and transaction reads), all subsequent changes to the observing object stores will be sent to the observer.
+We accomplish #1 by incorporating a transaction into the creation of the observer.
+After this transaction completes (and has read anything that the observer needs to know), all subsequent changes to the observing object stores will be sent to the observer.

 For #2, we optionally allow the observer to
  1. Include the values of the changed keys.
 Since we know the initial state, with the keys & values of all changes we can maintain a consistent state of the object stores.